-Bursting with fresh flavour, this Cucumber Melon Salad with Bocconcini is made in about 10 minutes.
-It’s perfect for all those upcoming deck parties, picnics and barbecues!
+Bursting with fresh flavour, this watermelon cucumber bocconcini salad is easy, delicious and perfect for all those upcoming deck parties, picnics and barbecues!

-- Also, I left the seeds in the cucumber.
+- I left the seeds in the cucumber.
 Because I enjoyed immediately, the salad didn’t get watery.
-However, if you like you can scrap the seeds out with a spoon.
+However, if you like you can scrape the seeds out with a spoon.
 Just carefully cut cucumber in half and run a spoon down the centre to remove those seeds.
-Continue with recipe.
+Continue with the recipe.

 - If you can’t find bocconcini, no worries!
 Just use mozzarella (preferably the kind packed in water).
 Tear or cut into bite-sized pieces.

-Place all ingredients in a large bowl, stirring to combine.
-Best enjoyed immediately.
+- Place all ingredients into a large bowl, stirring to combine.
+Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.